 - Effective cough: do not intervene; encourage continued coughing.
 Forcing maneuvers when the child can still breathe can drive the foreign body deeper.

-A 2024 systematic narrative review published in Medicina (Kaunas) concludes — despite limited evidence — that "back blows remain one of the safer and more effective techniques for managing FBAO, particularly in paediatric cases" [8].
-If the object does not clear, or the child loses consciousness, switch to pediatric basic life support and call 112 / Nova Ambulans.
+A 2024 systematic narrative review published in Medicina (Kaunas) concludes — despite limited evidence — that "back blows remain one of the safer and more effective techniques for managing FBAO [Foreign Body Airway Obstruction], particularly in paediatric cases" [8].
+If the object does not clear, or the child loses consciousness, switch to pediatric basic life support — that is, the chest-compression and rescue-breath cycle described in the next section — and call 112 / Nova Ambulans.
+The Look-Listen-Feel breathing check and the Hands-Only Cardiopulmonary Resuscitation (CPR) option for untrained bystanders are summarized in Until the Ambulance Arrives, citing the Turkish Red Crescent, American Heart Association, and European Resuscitation Council.

 2. Febrile Seizure

 Most often seen in infants and children 6 months – 5 years during a rapidly rising fever.
 Most simple febrile seizures end spontaneously within 1–3 minutes; however, a seizure that exceeds 5 minutes, recurs in succession, or is one-sided requires emergency drug treatment.
-Ambulance-call thresholds and the "STAY–SAFE–SIDE" framework are covered separately in our When to Call an Ambulance for Seizures article with full clinical references.
+Ambulance-call thresholds and the home-care framework — stay calm, secure a safe area, place the child on the side — are covered in our When to Call an Ambulance for Seizures article with full clinical references.

 A short action checklist: